Grasscutters/GrassClipper/README.md

 You may also want to run this command as administrator:
 `CheckNetIsolation.exe LoopbackExempt -a -n="Microsoft.Win32WebViewHost_cw5n1h2txyewy"`

+If you have Chinese characters in your file path, this may crash it too!
+I am working on a fix.

 If all else fails, you can run GrassClipper in `chrome` or `browser` mode.
 To do so:
 * Create a shortcut to `GrassClipper.exe`
 * Right click the shortcut, click `properties`